Yutong-Dai/personal-blog/content/authors/admin/_index.md

 bio: My research interests lie at the intersection of machine learning and optimization.

 interests:
-  - Nonsmooth Optimizaiton with Structured Sparsity
+  - Nonsmooth Optimization with Structured Sparsity
   - Federated Learning
   - Optimization in Machine Learning
   # - Adversarial Machine Learning